SSWConsulting/SSW.Rules.Content/rules/project-setup/rule.md

 **Figure: Good example - A PowerShell script removes human error and identifies problems in the devs environment so they can be fixed**
 :::

-### Level: 3 Less maintenance using Docker containerization
+### Level 3: Less maintenance using Docker containerization

 ![Figure: Docker Logo](docker-logo.png)